What Is the Life Cycle of a Recycled Plastic Bottle?

 Video and infographic to share with your students!

 Do you know what happens to a plastic bottle after you drop it into the recycling bin?
-Find out with this video and free printable infographic poster!
+A recycled plastic bottle goes on quite an adventure from the moment you throw it away until it becomes something new again.
+Learn about this adventure firsthand with this video and free printable infographic poster!
 They explain the life cycle of a recycled plastic bottle from start to finish.
 Scroll down to watch the video.
 Then print and hang the infographic in a central location to teach others about the process.

 The Life Cycle of a Recycled Bottle